How to Remove the Home Folder from Windows 11 File Explorer

 CLSID_MSGraphHomeFolder. - Click OK.

 Restart your PC again.
-The Home folder will be back in File Explorer.
+The Home folder returns to File Explorer.

 Summary